SillyWhale/_documentation/docs/index.md

 We're a small group of friends, we're passionate by IT and all new technologies in this domain.
 We recently worked on [Docker](https://docker.io) containers, and we have a real bad analysis of existing packaged apps.
 (Not all of them fornunatly)

-According to this constatations, we've decided to launch [SillyWhale](https://www.sillywhale.wtf) project to provide our help to persons who aren't be confortable with this tech.
+According to these constatations, we've decided to launch [SillyWhale](https://www.sillywhale.wtf) project to provide our help to persons who aren't confortable with this tech.

-Our goals is some easier to understand :
+Our goals are rather easy to understand :

 - Build docker images
 - Have a good time working on them